-The non-AP STA with dot11TWTOptionActive set to true shall transmit a TWT element to the AP with which it is associated and from which it received a TWT element that contained a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field.
+A non-AP STA with dot11TWTOptionActive set to true shall transmit a TWT element to the AP with which it is associated and from which it received a frame containing a TWT element that contained a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field.
+The transmitted TWT element shall be included in the frame that is the appropriate response frame to the received frame.
 The non-AP STA shall include a value of Accept TWT, Alternate TWT, Dictate TWT or Reject TWT in the TWT Command field of the response and shall set the TWT Request field to 0.
 If the non-AP STA response’s TWT Command field includes anything other than Accept TWT or Reject TWT, the AP should send a new request for a TWT value by sending another frame that contains a TWT element.
-If the AP receives a TWT response to a TWT request with the TWT Command value of Accept TWT, then the AP STA becomes a TWT STA and the STA may sleep, depending on PM mode (10.2.1.19), until the TSF matches the TWT value, provided that the STA has indicated that it is in a power save mode.
+If the AP receives a TWT response to a TWT request with the TWT Command value of Accept TWT from all of its associated non-AP STAs, then the AP becomes a TWT STA and the AP may sleep, depending on PM mode (10.2.1.19), until the TSF matches the TWT value, provided that the AP has indicated that it is in a power save mode.

-A TWT STA shall be in the awake state for at least the Nominal Minimum Wake Duration time associated with a TWT Flow Identifier following a TWT associated with that TWT Flow Identifier even if no PS-Poll or U-APSD trigger frame has been transmitted by the STA.
+If the NDP Paging field was not present during the TWT setup, a TWT STA shall be in the awake state for at least the Nominal Minimum Wake Duration time associated with a TWT Flow Identifier following a TWT associated with that TWT Flow Identifier even if no PS-Poll or U-APSD trigger frame has been transmitted by the STA.
 The time during which the TWT STA is awake is a TWT Service Period (TWT SP).
 A TWT SP associated with an implicit TWT is an implicit TWT SP.
-A TWT SP associated with a non-implicit TWT is a non-implicit TWT SP.
+A TWT SP not associated with an implicit TWT is an Explicit TWT SP.
+If the NDP Paging field was present during the TWT setup, the TWT STA shall follow the rules defined in 9.32f.5 (NDP Paging Setup).

 A TWT STA should transmit frames only within TWT SPs.